alexandragre/group5-tawk17-project-2023/README.md

 •	Develop the core features for adding, editing, and deleting cocktail recipes.

 Week 3:
-•	Implement search functionality, allowing users to perform CRUD operations
+•	Implement functionality, allowing users to perform CRUD operations

 Week 4:
 •	Enhance the application's design and user interface.